bvcmartins/disasterResponse/README.md

 Figure Eight provided us with a annotated dataset containing Twitter messages collected from disaster regions.
-The dataset is classified in 36 categories (only 34 were used).
+The dataset is classified in 36 categories.

 The project consisted of:

 1. Implementing a NLP pipeline to clean and vectorize text data